Midpoint: Sanitas Pradittasnee

 Photo taken during Sanitas’ student days in Chelsea College of Art and Design in London, 2007.
 Image courtesy of the artist.

 ‘Crafted Land’ (2014) and ‘House of Silence’ (2023) are two works which straddles the lines of fine art and architecture.
-Both installations are commissioned for public parks in Bangkok.
+Both installations were commissioned for public parks in Bangkok.
 How do you approach such public art commissions?
-What insights/ observations did you gain about the ways the public interacts with these outdoor installations?
+What insights did you gain about the ways the public interacts with these outdoor installations?

-For ‘Crafted Land’, I was approached by the designer of the public park to propose the permanent art installation as he was impressed by my precious work ‘Khao Mo 2013’.
-‘House of Silence’ was curated by Angkrit Ajchariyasophon for the ‘Unfolding Bangkok’ exhibition (2023) in Benjakitti park.
+For ‘Crafted Land’, I was approached by the designer of the public parkto propose the permanent art installation as he was impressed by my previous work ‘Khao Mo 2013’.
+‘House of Silence’ was curated by Angkrit for the ‘Unfolding Bangkok’ exhibition (2023) in Benjakitti Park.

 I hardly throw away my work.
 I keep everything and reuse them.
 I also like when materials age and reveal traces of time and previous use.